The Freedom Trail

 Where do we get drinking water from?

-The food in the refuges is plentiful and of very good quality,often using locally sourced ingredients.
+The food in the refuge and gites is plentiful and of very good quality, often using locally sourced ingredients.
 Breakfasts consist of pastries, fresh bread and jams and you can expect a three course meal in the evenings.
+On our wild camping night we’ll be eating expedition food, but we can still take into account dietary preferences!

 Can allergies be catered for?